adevinta/zoe/docs/index.md

 ## Status

-Zoe has been open sourced very recently and is not GA yet.
+Zoe has been open sourced very recently.
 It is actively being improved towards stabilization.
 Documentation is also in progress.
 That said, we are already using it at Adevinta and you can already start trying it if you are not afraid of digging into the code to solve some eventual undocumented problems :) .

+If you encounter any issue or you have any question, please do not hesitate to open an issue on the github repository.

 ## Maintainers